 PE is ultimately life-threatening and can be associated with a myriad of medical conditions from hypertension to obesity to oncology.

 At Aidoc, we specialize in the development of AI solutions that can identify acute abnormalities on radiology scans that require urgent intervention.
 From intracranial hemorrhage to large vessel occlusion or cervical fractures, our solutions are already showing value in a clinical setting.
 In May 2019, we received FDA clearance for our solution to flag and triage urgent PE cases.
-One year later, our Incidental PE solution was granted a CE mark for flagging iPE in contrast-enhanced CT.
+One year later, our Incidental PE solution was granted a CE Mark for flagging iPE in contrast-enhanced CT.

 At Grupo Fleury, a Brazilian healthcare institution, Dr. Gustavo Meirelles, Medical Manager of Radiology, Strategy and Innovation, was able to expedite a patient for immediate treatment through the use of Aidoc and the flagging of an incidental PE.

 Aidoc’s iPE solution helps to minimize the risk of incidental PEs which can, according to studies, be as high as 2.6%.
-The CE-cleared solution flags incidental PEs in contrast-enhanced CT scans regardless of whether it was elective or emergency and thereby reducing turnaround times for patients with incidental findings to mere minutes.
+The solution granted CE Mark and FDA clearance flags incidental PEs in contrast-enhanced CT scans regardless of whether it was elective or emergency and thereby reducing turnaround times for patients with incidental findings to mere minutes.
 With medical imaging delays due to the COVID-19 pandemic continuing to impact on patient health and care, Aidoc’s iPE flagging, combined with other critical solutions, provides a safety net for healthcare systems under pressure.
 It’s a support, a helping hand, and a digital eye that never rests for healthcare systems that need to responsibly and efficiently manage urgent and life-threatening conditions while still managing their backlogs.

 To fully understand the complexity of PE detection in sparsely annotated 3D CT images, a paper written by Deepta Rajan, David Beymer, Shafiqul Abedin and Ehsan Dehghan goes into the variables that impact PE, the complexities of manual diagnosis and the use of AI to support the detection of PE.
 The paper entitled ‘Pi-PE: A Pipeline for Pulmonary Embolism Detection Using Sparsely Annotated 3D Images’ offers a solid insight into the complexities of PE and AI and achieving results that can support physician and diagnosis.